Book and course

 Software and packages

-Working through this book assumes an installation of the following software programs:
+Working through this book assumes an installation of three types of software programs:

 Especially foldable sections and many keyboard shortcuts (see